Canning Paschim Assembly constituency: 2011

-Legislative Assembly Elections 1977-2006
+2006

 In 2006, Dwijapada Mondal of CPI(M) won the Canning Paschim Assembly constituency defeating his nearest rival, Gobinda Chandra Naskar of AITC.
 In 2001, Gobinda Chandra Naskar of AITC defeated Bimal Mistry of CPI(M).
 Bimal Mistry of CPI(M) defeated Bhaskar Sinha of INC in 1996 and 1991.
 Gobinda Chandra Naskar of INC defeated Chittaranjan Mirdha of CPI(M) in 1987.
 Chittaranjan Mirdha of CPI(M) defeated Gobinda Chandra Naskar of INC in 1982 and 1977.

-Legislative Assembly Elections 1957-1972
+1972

 Gobinda Chandra Naskar of INC won the Canning Assembly constituency in 1972 and 1971.
 Narayan Naskar of INC won in 1969.
 A.C.Halder of Bangla Congress won in 1967.
 Khagendra Nath Naskar of INC won in 1962.
 In 1957, Canning Assembly constituency had joint seats.
 Khagendra Nath Naskar and Abdus Shukur, both of INC, won.
 The seat did not exist prior to that.